NASA-DEVELOP/dnppy/docs/source/dev_pages/doc.rst

 Building the docs
 -----------------

 Building the docs used to require keeping a local copy of the repository permanently set to use the ``gh-pages`` branch and follow the work-flows that can be found in the section below.
 However, I'm pleased to inform you that you do `not` need to do any special commits or setup of your development environment to automatically update these doc pages!
-All doc pages are automatically rebuilt every time someone commits to the master branch!
+All doc pages are automatically rebuilt every time someone commits to dnppy!

 For reference, we used the following resources to set ourselves up.